SELF-Technology/self-chain-public/docs/index.md

 ---

 ## 🔓 Open Source Blockchain
-**SELF Chain - Transparent, auditable, and built for the future**
+**SELF Chain - The People's Blockchain**

+### 🤝 Built Together
+This is more than code - it's a movement.
+Every contributor, every code review, every suggestion makes SELF stronger.
+We're building the infrastructure for human freedom, and we're doing it together.

 ### 📂 Explore the Code
-Our blockchain is fully open source for transparency and community audit:
+Dive into our fully open source blockchain and contribute to the future:

 - **[Blockchain Core](https://github.com/SELF-Technology/self-chain-public/tree/main/src/blockchain)** - Core blockchain implementation
   - Block structure, chain management, transaction processing